akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240327000000/index.md

 Categories: cs-RO, cs.RO
 Keyword Score: 20
 Keywords: Curriculum Learning, Reinforcement Learning
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.16535v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.16535v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.16535v1.pdf" filename="2403.16535v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.16535v2.pdf" filename="2403.16535v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Incorporating a robotic manipulator into a wheel-legged robot enhances its agility and expands its potential for practical applications.
 However, the presence of potential instability and uncertainties presents additional challenges for control objectives.
 In this paper, we introduce an arm-constrained <b>curriculum</b> <b>learning</b> architecture to tackle the issues introduced by adding the manipulator.
 Firstly, we develop an arm-constrained <b>reinforcement</b> <b>learning</b> algorithm to ensure safety and stability in control performance.
 Additionally, to address discrepancies in reward settings between the arm and the base, we propose a reward-aware <b>curriculum</b> <b>learning</b> method.
 The policy is first trained in Isaac gym and transferred to the physical robot to do dynamic grasping tasks, including the door-opening task, fan-twitching task and the relay-baton-picking and following task.
 The results demonstrate that our proposed approach effectively controls the arm-equipped wheel-legged robot to master dynamic grasping skills, allowing it to chase and catch a moving object while in motion.
-The code can be found at https://github.com/aCodeDog/legged-robots-manipulation.
-To view the supplemental video, please visit https://youtu.be/sNXT-rwPNMM.
+Please refer to our website (https://acodedog.github.io/wheel-legged-loco-manipulation) for the code and supplemental videos.

 {{</citation>}}

-### (19/27 | 258/336) Real-time Model Predictive Control with Zonotope-Based Neural Networks for Bipedal Social Navigation (Abdulaziz Shamsah et al., 2024)
+### (19/27 | 258/338) Real-time Model Predictive Control with Zonotope-Based Neural Networks for Bipedal Social Navigation (Abdulaziz Shamsah et al., 2024)

 {{<citation>}}